 When can I pick up my race packet?

-Saturday, June 13, 2020 from 1 p.m. – 6 p.m.
-Race packet pick-up will take place in the gorgeous Lake Placid Convention Center on Main Street in the village of Lake Placid.
-The impressive Convention Center overlooks the Olympic speed skating Oval and is connected to the Herb Brooks Indoor Ice Arena (Miracle On Ice, 1980 Winter Games) and the historic 1932 indoor ice rink.
+Saturday, August 22, 2020 from 1 p.m. – 6 p.m.
+Race packet pick-up will take place at the Olympic speed skating Oval on Main Street in the village of Lake Placid.
 PHOTO I.D. is required!

 Can I pick up my race packet on Race Day?